khandid3/text-classification/README.md

 The labels are {A1, A2, B1, B2, C1, C2}.

+We will also deploy our model in Google Cloud, and make it accessible in the world wide web.

 ## Methodology

 I trained the model on a dataset which contains almost 4800 labelled sentences.
 You can access this dataset in the folder [dataset](github.com/khandid3/text-classification/tree/main/data).